Pereingo/statsd-csharp-client/README.md

     Metrics.Counter("stat-name");
     Metrics.Gauge("gauge-name", gaugeValue);

- And
+ And timing blocks of code:

     using (Metrics.StartTimer("stat-name"))
     {
       DoMagic();
     }

-And
+And adding a timer using a sta name and time value from your code:

     Metrics.Timer("stat-name", (int)stopwatch.ElapsedMilliseconds);

-And
+And timing an action
     Metrics.Timer(() => DoMagic(), "stat-name");

-or replace
+or replace a method that returns a value

     var result = GetResult();

-with
+with an action&lt;T&gt;

     var result = Metrics.Timer(() => GetResult(), "stat-name");

 Via the Statsd class: